Tiffolin/Find-a-Home-for-my-Pokemon/README.md

-# Find a Home for your Pokemon
+# Find a Home for your Pokémon

 What is it?
 The purpose of our webpage is to find the nearest place near you that would suit a Pokémon.